No products in the cart

 When did you start going on tour?

-Late ‘80’s, early 90’s we got a Ford van and ran that into the ground, too.
-So we went through three vans in about six years in those early days before we signed a record deal and started touring in a tour bus.
+Late ‘80s, early 90s, we got a Ford van and ran that into the ground, too.
+So we went through three vans in about six years before we signed a record deal and started touring in a tour bus.

 I read that you guys clocked about 400,000 miles on tour, right?